Will Medicare Cover My Plastic Surgery in Melbourne VIC?

 Here are the criteria for MBS coverage of Breast Implant Surgery

-Will Medicare cover Plastic Surgery After Weight Loss?
+Will Medicare cover Body Lift After Weight Loss?

 Plastic surgery is very common after significant weight loss and is generally covered by Medicare.
 This is because there are valid medical reasons as to why the surgery is necessary.

-Excess skin can not only interfere with regular activities and day-to-day living but it can also cause skin irritation, rashes and sores.
-Surgery relating to the removal of redundant abdominal skin and fat as a direct result of large-scale weight loss is usually on the MBS.
+Excess skin can not only interfere with regular activities and day-to-day living but can also cause skin irritation, rashes and sores.
+Therefore, surgery relating to the removal of redundant abdominal skin and fat as a direct result of large-scale weight loss is usually on the MBS.

-You should always check the most up to date information via Medicare or contact our team at Coco Ruby Plastic Surgery on 1300 264 811 to discuss estimated out of pocket expenses for your specific surgery.
-Our team can also give you information about our payment methods, which make plastic surgery even more accessible, with or without Medicare coverage.
+You should always check the most up to date information via Medicare or contact our team at Coco Ruby Plastic Surgery on 1300 599 990 to discuss estimated out of pocket expenses for your specific surgery.